ericlyon/asd_online_supplement/README.md

 Editions, under their Computer Music and Digital Audio Imprint: https://www.areditions.com/publications/computer-music-and-digital-audio.html

-All of the code in this supplement is free for you to use, under the MIT License, as stated below:
+All of the code in this supplement is free for you to use under the MIT License, as stated below:

 >Copyright 2022 Eric Lyon